brsynth/rptools/rptools/rpextractsink/README.md

 Optional:
 * **--remove_dead_end**: (boolean, default: True) Perform FVA evaluation to remove dead end metabolites
-* **--compartment_id**: (string, default: MNXC3) Specify the compartment from which to extract the sink molecules.
+* **--compartment_id**: (string, default: 'c') Specify the compartment from which to extract the sink molecules.
 The default are for MetaNetX files

 ## Output